Bruère Mill: Description

 Map showing the surroundings of the Moulin de la Bruère.

-The Moulin de la Bruère is situated on the left bank of the Loir River, southeast of La Flèche.
+The Moulin de la Bruère is situated on the left bank of the Loir, southeast of La Flèche.
 A 120-meter-long dam across the river creates an 80-centimeter waterfall that powers the waterwheel.
 The wheel, made of oak and metal, measures 6 meters in diameter, 4 meters in width, and weighs 15 tons.
 A 28-horsepower Ruston diesel engine serves as a backup during floods or maintenance.
-The mill’s ice workshop, operational since 1936, uses tin trays ("mouleaux") filled with potable water submerged in a tank of non-freezing liquid cooled to -12°C, producing 20-kg ice blocks.
+The mill's ice workshop, operational since 1936, uses tin trays ("mouleaux") filled with potable water submerged in a tank of non-freezing liquid cooled to −12 °C, producing 20-kg ice blocks.
 Restoration in 1998 enabled the resumption of ice production, with volunteers producing around 90 blocks per batch, stored in a cold room for weekly sales.

 The milling workshop contains two horizontal millstones: a stationary "dormant" stone and a rotating "running" stone, used for producing coarse flour and animal feed.
-Two dynamos once powered the mill’s lighting and the miller’s residence.
-The mill’s hydroelectric system, modernized in 2020, now generates electricity for both its operations and the local grid.
+Two dynamos once powered the mill's lighting and the miller's residence.
+The mill's hydroelectric system, modernized in 2020, now generates electricity for both its operations and the local grid.